December 4, 2017

 Salvia was once referred to as the “YouTube drug”, because of its prevalence among teens who uploaded their experiences with the drug onto the Internet.
 While it may be legal in many U.S. states, are the psychedelic effects of Salvia harmless?

 High in the cloud forests of the remote Sierra Mazateca mountains in Oaxaca, Mexico, Salvia divinorum grows in shady spots under the canopy.
 Low clouds and year-round moisture provide optimal conditions for this leafy plant, allowing it to grow over a meter high.
 But this plant holds more secrets than it’s dark remote locations.
 Salvia divinorum contains a powerful psychedelic drug that is used in Mazatec shaman rituals and religious practice.

 Salvia’s legal status in many states makes it popular among recreational drug users, especially teens and young adults.
-However, the intense effects of Salvia often deter would-be users who would prefer a social lubricant or a party drug.
+However, the intense Salvia effects often deter would-be users who would prefer a social lubricant or a party drug.